VAZMFB/Student-Assignments/README.md

 # Student Assignments
-For some courses, additional student assignments are available on [vazmfb.com](https://vazmfb.com), students are encouraged to solve these additional assignments and then publish their works.
+For some courses, additional student assignments are available, students are encouraged to solve these additional assignments and then publish their works.

 ## List of successfully completed additional assignments